 Within just 5 years of the first barrel of North Slope oil reaching the market, the State repealed all personal taxes, established a payment to its residents, and invested heavily in new infrastructure projects.

-The labor force simply did not exist to satisfy all of these government needs in combination with the needs of the labor on the North Slope.
+The labor force simply did not exist to satisfy all of these needs.
 In response, Alaska paid premium wages, drawing workers out of their existing jobs and attracting workers from all over the world.

 The population of the State nearly doubled between 1969 and 1986 as the money spent on building the Trans-Alaska Pipeline and North Slope infrastructure drew over a hundred thousand workers and their families from oil states like Texas and Oklahoma.